Waterplace Towers

 Waterplace Towers is the name of a high-rise residential condominium project in Providence, Rhode Island.
-The project completed construction in mid-2008, and was developed by Intercontinental Real Estate Corporation.
+The project completed construction in Early 2009, and was developed by Intercontinental Real Estate Corporation.

 The two towers, which are 235 ft and 213 ft high, contain 193 luxury condominiums.
-The price range for units in the $100 million complex will start at $300,000 and top out at "more than $1 million."
-Waterplace is named for its location, abutting the Waterplace Park, which hosts Providence's popular Waterfire events.
+The price range for units in the $100 million complex start at $300,000 and top out at "more than $1 million."
+Waterplace is named for its location, abutting the Waterplace Park, which hosts Providence's popular WaterFire events.
 Private balconies and/or window views of Waterfire are expected to be a major selling point for the complex.
 Underground parking patrolled hourly.
-Waterplace is one of two recently completed luxury high-rise condominium complexes in downtown Providence, the other being The Residences Providence.
+Waterplace was one of two luxury high-rise condominium complexes in downtown Providence completed in the late 2000s, the other being The Residences Providence.

 The buildings are officially the 7th and 12th-tallest buildings in Providence.
 The towers finished construction in mid-2008.